Products featured on Pianodao are selected for review by Andrew Eales.

 The books unashamedly have a classical bias, which is just fine for older learners who already know that this is the music they most want to play.
 That said, I must underline that the educational approach throughout is bang-up-to-date modern, with an emphasis on creativity, interpretation and wider musical exploration.

-The three Method books each includes a CD recording; this features performances of all the included music, as well as play-along tracks for the duet pieces (i.e. the teacher duet part, rather than a fuller backing track).
+The three Method books each includes audio downloads featuring performances of all the included music, as well as play-along tracks for the duet pieces (i.e. the teacher duet part, rather than a fuller backing track).
 The tempi here are always realistic, and the overall production is high quality.

-+ Great for the beginners needing a carefully progressive approach.
++ Great for those needing a carefully progressive approach

-+ The music is appealing, and the CD a genuinely useful addition.
++ The music is appealing, and the audio downloads genuinely useful

 + Did I mention that the books are simply beautiful?